Dan Bilzerian: Personal life

+Acquisition of Armenian citizenship

-On August 28, 2018, Bilzerian flew to Armenia with his brother Adam and father Paul to take their oaths to obtain Armenian citizenship and join the Armenian Armed Forces.
+On August 28, 2018, Bilzerian flew to Armenia with his brother Adam and father Paul to take their oaths to obtain Armenian citizenship and join the Armed Forces of Armenia.

 On that same trip he visited the Republic of Artsakh where he visited a shooting range, and fired weapons there.
 The government of Azerbaijan sent a note of protest to the United States over these actions due to the contested status of Artsakh, and summoned U.S. Chargé d'Affaires William Gill to take an official note of protest addressed to the State Department.
 A court in Baku issued an arrest warrant for Bilzerian and put him on the international wanted list.
-Two years later, Bilzerian and other members of his family donated $250,000 to the Armenia Fund to support Armenia and Artsakh against Azerbaijan during the 2020 Nagorno-Karabakh conflict.
-He has also declared that he was "very disappointed that Azerbaijan decided to attack the Armenian people".
+Two years later, Bilzerian and other members of his family donated $250,000 to the Armenia Fund to support Armenia and Artsakh during the Second Nagorno-Karabakh War, declaring that he was "very disappointed that Azerbaijan decided to attack the Armenian people."

-Politics
+Political views

-In June 2015, Bilzerian announced his bid to run for President of the United States in the 2016 election.

-By December 2015, Bilzerian was praising Donald Trump for being unfiltered, eschewing political correctness, and being pro-gun.
+In June 2015, Bilzerian announced his bid to run in the 2016 United States presidential election.
+By December 2015, however, he had begun supporting Donald Trump, stating that he "is raw and unfiltered," eschewing political correctness and praising his pro-gun stance.

+In 2024, Bilzerian condemned Israel and expressed support for Hamas amidst the Gaza war, referring to it as a "resistance organization" and calling its former leader Yahya Sinwar "a hero."

+Jews, Judaism and Israel

+Bilzerian has generated controversy for a series of statements against Jews and Judaism as early as 2010.
+He has gone on record to say that the Jewish people perpetrated the Holodomor in Soviet Ukraine, assassinated John F. Kennedy in 1963 and Muammar Gaddafi in 2011, created the "transgender nonsense," and orchestrated the September 11 attacks and the Iraq War, among other assertions and antisemitic conspiracy theories.
+He also stated that Nazi Germany "flourished" when "Hitler removed Jews from the banking system" and that Spain's golden age began because it expelled the Jews at the end of the Reconquista in 1492.

+In a 2024 interview with Piers Morgan, Bilzerian argued that Judaism "promotes supremacy and rape, and steals from other people as long as they're not Jewish" and that "most of the problems today are caused by Jewish supremacy."
+He invoked the term "antisemitism" as a misnomer, stating that the Palestinian people "are the real semites."
+He also stated that all Israeli Jews are "Eastern European Ashkenazi Jews" and "don't have actual Hebrew DNA."
+Bilzerian further argued that Jews "control the media" and promoted Holocaust denialism, saying that "I would bet my entire net worth that it was less than six million."
+Bilzerian followed up on this claim about the Holocaust by stating that Jews "killed more Christians than six million" and that "they've basically invented genocide."